kasekec/GIT-Docker-Bash-Reference-Guide/README.md

 ## GIT
 Git is a version control software.
 It is used to keep track of changes made to a group project.
 The software can be used to track various files but is most popular in software development
 ![Sample GIT command](http://techgenix.com/tgwordpress/wp-content/uploads/2019/03/1067-02-05.png?ezimgfmt=rs:848x267/rscb1)
-- To copy a repository into the current local directory:
+- To copy a repository into the current local directory
 ```
 git clone *Repository Name*
 ```